tsykoduk/Mjolnir/README.md

     program: ruby ./killtheweb.rb start $TARGETS --workers=$WORKERS --length=$LENGTH

-Each dyno should spin up 12 assaults on the endpoints provided, giving a max of about 6000 RPM per dyno assuming you are returning requests quickly.
+Each dyno should spin up `$WORKERS` assaults on the endpoints provided, giving a max of about 6000 RPM per dyno assuming you are returning requests quickly.

 Example: